-On February 20, 2020, Iowa Department of Human Services (DHS) released Informational Letter No. 2105-MC-FFS (replacing Informational Letter No. 2048 dated November 18, 2019) detailing the process for pharmacists to enroll as providers into provide services under the Board of Pharmacy-approved statewide protocols.
-DHS stated that Iowa Medicaid has added a new provider type for pharmacists, allowing pharmacists to enroll as a Medicaid provider immediately.
+On February 20, 2020, Iowa Department of Human Services (DHS) released Informational Letter No. 2105-MC-FFS (replacing IL No. 2048 dated 11/18/2019) detailing the process for pharmacists to enroll as providers.
+Iowa Medicaid has added a new provider type for pharmacists, allowing pharmacists to enroll as a Medicaid provider immediately.
 As stated in the letter, enrollment will permit a pharmacist, pursuant to statewide protocols, to order and dispense naloxone and nicotine replacement therapy products, as well as to order and administer vaccines to Medicaid members.

 To enroll under this new provider type, a pharmacist must:

 1. Complete the Iowa Medicaid Universal Provider Enrollment Application Form 470-0254 (Section B)

 a.
 In box 16, enter type code 82.

 b.
 In boxes 31 a-c, enter the pharmacy NPI, Taxonomy Code, and Location Zip Code.
 If employed at more than one location (pharmacy), you will have to submit a completed application for each location.

 - Include a copy of your Iowa Board of Pharmacy Pharmacist License.
 Obtain through the Board of Pharmacy’s new online portal.